Moderately Complex Paxos Made Simple: High-Level Executable Specification of Distributed Algorithms

 \item The DistAlgo specification for vRA Multi-Paxos with state reduction, without the failure detection in Section~\ref{sec-fail-detect}, runs continuously but most times stops making progress (decisions) for 3 leaders, 3 acceptors, and 3 replicas, serving 10 client requests, and was killed manually after 200 rounds (200--600 ballots) have been attempted.

 \item The DistAlgo specification for vRA Multi-Paxos with both state reduction and failure detection runs smoothly.
-For example, setting up 10 processes (3 leaders, 3 acceptors, 3 replicas, and 1 client) and processing 10 requests takes 88.112 milliseconds (ranging from 84.224 to 94.954), averaged over 10 runs, on a Intel Core i7-6650U CPU @ 2.20GHz with 16 GB RAM, running Windows 10 and Python 3.5.
+For example, for 10 processes (3 leaders, 3 acceptors, 3 replicas, and 1 client), processing 10 requests takes 77.822 milliseconds (ranging from 74.141 to 84.825), averaged over 10 runs, on a Intel Core i7-6650U 2.20GHz CPU with 16 GB RAM, running Windows 10 and Python 3.7.0.